 Union-managed healthcare and retirement plans are portable - if a worker leaves Have a Heart for another UFCW job they can stay on the same health plan and continue building their pension accrual.
 The continued existence of pension and healthcare shows the long-term benefits of broad unionization and continued organizing - workers are able to retire with benefits as new workers join or form unions.

 Paid time off (called “earned time off” in this contract) provisions ensure fair minimums for all employees.
-In this contract, an employee with one year at the job will have a paid week off per year once they finish probation and that allocation more than doubles upon hitting two year anniversary (Article 4, Section 1-2).
+In this contract, an employee with one year at the job will have a paid week off per year once they finish probation, and that allocation more than doubles upon hitting two year anniversary (Article 4, Section 1-2).

 Unlike many retail jobs, union members at Have a Heart have protected gender-universal paid parental leave, for either birth or adoption:

 It’s important to get language and protected benefits in a contract, not only materially benefit people’s lives, but as part of a larger cultural change.
-When a group of people demand fair treatment (like paid parental leave), it becomes more possible for other workers to do the same.
+When a group of people demands fair treatment (like paid parental leave), it becomes more possible for other workers to do the same.

 Time is a resource that workers fight to defend.
-The Have a Heart contract guarantees meal breaks, paid breaks, a 40-hour work week for full-time employees, and one week’s notice of scheduling changes (“compassionate scheduling”) (Article 13, Sections 1-5).
-Unions originally fought for the 40-hour work week and are still doing it today!
+The Have a Heart contract guarantees meal breaks, paid breaks, a 40-hour workweek for full-time employees, and one week’s notice of scheduling changes (“compassionate scheduling”) (Article 13, Sections 1-5).
+Unions originally fought for the 40-hour workweek and are still doing it today!

-Workplace safety & culture
+Workplace safety and culture

 The Have a Heart contract calls for basic safety protocols like maintaining a “fully equipped first aid kit” and establishing a Safety Committee (Article 24, Section 1).
 Contract language around safety sets the expectation that it’s a priority and the ongoing responsibility of both union and management.
 The contract ensures that serving on the Safety Committee it is part of an employee’s regular duties- “[s]afety committee responsibilities shall be performed on company time at the committee member’s regular rate of pay” (Article 24, Section 2).
 Forming a committee (rather than narrowly defining “safety”) means that workers can define workplace safety issues as they arise (anything from a security problem to air ventilation concerns).